ctrl-exec - Installation and Operations

 On the secondary:

-sudo ctrl-exec setup-ctrl-exec
+sudo ced setup-ctrl-exec

 Reloading and Restarting